Daniel Camargo Barbosa

-Daniel Camargo Barbosa (22 January 1930 – 13 November 1994) was a Colombian serial killer.
+Daniel Camargo Barbosa (22 January 1930 – 13 November 1994) was a Colombian serial killer and rapist.
 He is one of the most prolific serial killers in history and is believed to have raped and murdered at least 72 young girls in Colombia and Ecuador during the 1970s and 1980s.

+Barbosa was stabbed to death in prison by the nephew of one of his victims in 1994.

 Early life

 Camargo's mother died before he had even reached the age of one and his father was overbearing and emotionally distant.
-Afterwards his father married another woman, Dioselina Fernandez, who had infertility problems.
+Afterwards his father married another woman, Dioselina Fernandez, who had fertility problems.
 This caused his new stepmother to become abusive to Daniel, humiliating him in various ways.
 She dressed him up as a girl and then forced him to go to school dressed that way; his peers and classmates made fun of him.
 Despite this humiliation, Daniel stood out as a great student at the León XIII school in Bogotá with a reported IQ of 116.
 However, his desire to continue studying was hampered when he was forced to drop out of school to help his family financially.